xenitane/xenitane.github.io/src/content/publication/electric-flux-through-rectangular-sheet.md

 And that will be $ 4\Phi_{(a/2,a/2)} $. which evaluates to $\dfrac{q\arcsin(0.2)}{\pi\epsilon_{0}}.$

 I hope you had fun reading this article and learnt something.

-Till then, have a great time, bye.
+Till then, I'll be floating around.